subject

 1. (grammar) The noun, pronoun or noun phrase about whom the statement is made.
 In active clauses with verbs denoting an action, the subject is the actor.
 In clauses in the passive voice the subject is the target of the action.

-In the sentence ‘The cat ate the mouse’, ‘the cat’ is the subject, ‘the mouse’ being the object.
+In the active sentence ‘The cat ate the mouse’, ‘the cat’ is the subject and ‘the mouse’ is the object.

-2. By faulty generalisation from a clause's subject being coinstantiated with one: an actor or agent; one who takes action.
-The following example would mean that the subject subjects its subjects to its rule:
+2. By faulty generalisation from a clause's grammatical subject often being coinstantiated with one: an actor or agent; one who takes action.

 3. The main topic of a paper, work of art, discussion, field of study, etc.